tmtowtdi/DockerDzil/README.md

 ## Update existing perl version/tag
+This is only necessary if you want to update a specific Dockerfile and trigger a new automated build on Docker Hub.

 - Delete the tag both locally and on github
     - delete local tag - `git tag -d v9.99`